Our ambassadors donate their time and bring expertise from politics, business, religion and their networks to help our work.

 The Reverend Kathleen Richardson was appointed to the House of Lords in 1998.

 Formerly a Methodist minister, she is particularly interested in church affairs and inter-faith relations.
-She chairs the London Ecumenical AIDS Trust and is Vice President of the Council for Christians and Jews.
+She was Chair of the London Ecumenical AIDS Trust and former Vice President of the Council for Christians and Jews.

-Gordon’s involvement with us started when he was Chief Operating Officer for TK Maxx, who also support our Employability Scheme.
+Gordon’s involvement with us started when he was Chief Operating Officer for TK Maxx, who also supported our Employability Scheme.

-Gordon is an experienced international retailer.
-He is currently Managing Director of LC Waikiki, Turkey’s largest fashion retailer.
+Gordon is an experienced international retailer, having held the role of Managing Director of LC Waikiki, Turkey’s largest fashion retailer.

 I have thoroughly enjoyed my involvement with Action for Children.
 I am proud to be an Ambassador for such an important and vital organisation.Gordon Bullock